 Litchi or Lychee is one of the delicious, yummy, and juicy fruits, which can be seen along with Mangoes in the markets during the scorching sunlight of the summer season.
-This is one of the few fruits, which is being longing by all age groups young to old.
-The berries are adorable when seen on the trees as these give astonishing look to the fruit lovers.
-It is also used in making many healthy recipes, desserts, juices, and ice creams.
+This is one of the few fruits being longed for by all age groups, young to old.
+The berries are adorable when seen on the trees, giving an astonishing look to the fruit lovers.
+It also makes many healthy recipes, desserts, juices, and ice creams.

-It’s a medium-sized evergreen tree with 40-50 feet height, sometimes it’s height may grow to 100 feet.
-Its oval or round-shaped fruit is about 4-5 cm long, 3 cm in diameter, and having a weight of about 10 gm.
-The outer cover can remove easily after ripening the berries.
+It’s a medium-sized evergreen tree with 40-50 feet height; sometimes, its size may grow to 100 feet.
+Its oval or round-shaped fruit is about 4-5 cm long, 3 cm in diameter, and weigh about 10 gm.
+The outer cover can be removed easily after ripening the berries.
 Its fleshy part is juicy, luscious, and sweet.

-It belongs to the Sapindaceae family and the botanical name of the fruit is Litchi chinensis.
-It is a tropical fruit, generally cultivated in Southern China, the original birthplace of lychee.
-In China, litchi is having special significance as it had been served by the Royal king and queen as a ‘gift for loyal life’.
+It belongs to the Sapindaceae family, and the fruit’s botanical name is Litchi chinensis.
+It is a tropical fruit generally cultivated in Southern China, the original birthplace of lychee.
+In China, litchi has special significance as the Royal king and queen had served it as a ‘gift for loyal life’.
 Lots have been written in the ancient texts of China regarding the importance of litchi.
 Now, it is grown in all parts of the world.
 In America, it is widely seen in Hawaii, Florida, and California.

 Indian litchi is known worldwide.
 The litchi of Muzaffarpur is world-famous.
 It is of export quality.
-About three-fourth of India’s litchi production comes from Muzaffarpur, Bihar.
+About three-fourths of India’s litchi production comes from Muzaffarpur, Bihar.

 Litchi for cancer prevention

-Litchi has an ample amount of antioxidants and phytonutrients like flavonoids (quercetin and kaempferol), vitamin C, polyphenols, and proanthocyanidins.
+Litchi has ample antioxidants and phytonutrients like flavonoids (quercetin and kaempferol), vitamin C, polyphenols, and proanthocyanidins.
 Free radicals are the offshoot of oxidative stress that changes the nature of normal cells into cancer cells.
-These antioxidants neutralize the free radicals, which are responsible for cancer, inflammations, and prevent the functioning of degenerative diseases.
-Beta-carotene is also associated with the fruit that leads to the combating of most of the cancers.
-It prevents colon cancer because of the presence of an adequate amount of fiber, pectin, and water.
+These antioxidants neutralise the free radicals, which are responsible for cancer and inflammation, and prevent the functioning of degenerative diseases.
+Beta-carotene is also associated with the fruit, which leads to the combating of most of the cancers.
+It prevents colon cancer because of adequate fibre, pectin, and water.
 Lychee also prevents the growth of breast, prostate, and liver cancer.

 Litchi nutrition facts